LinosM/old_portfolio/README.md

-# UNC Bootcamp Homework 2 - Responsive Portfolio
+# React Portfolio

-This is a simple protfolio page created utilizing the Bootstrap CSS framework
+This is my portfolio site using React & Bootstrap

 The link to the page is below: